cdl-geneseo/geneseo-dictionary/S/Suck-and-blo.md

 # Suck and blo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Suck and blo

 Created by  Graham Drake, last modified on Jan 14, 2015

 Suck and blo: (noun) Name of Card game; like male/female activity: one sucks in on a card to hold it in mouth; one then blows as partner sucks in; F86; obs.
 F94.
 Not specific to Geneseo.
 Similar definition found on Urban Dictionary http://www.urbandictionary.com/define.php?term=suck+and+blowSource: Dictionary of Geneseo English 1996.
 Obsolete Fall 2006.
 Comments: Unknown User (clp11) Obsolete as of 2010.
 Pullano, S-Z, 2010.